 The basic classification of timber can be broken down into two main types – softwood and hardwood.
-Softwood as a rule comes from conifers or evergreen trees with needles instead of leaves, such as pine, fir, cedar and spruces.
-As conifers have a tall straight stem or trunk from which to take long planks, and are easily and relatively quick to grow, there is an abundance of this timber on the market and therefore softwoods are usually more affordable.
+Softwood, as a rule, comes from conifers or evergreen trees with needles instead of leaves, such as pine, fir, cedar and spruces.
+As conifers have a tall straight stem or trunk from which to take long planks and are easy and relatively quick to grow, there is an abundance of this timber on the market and therefore softwoods are usually more affordable.

 The general difference between hardwood and softwood is that hardwoods are much heavier, denser, more durable and longer lasting.
 They have more interesting grain and colour variation between species and due to their cell structure take a finish really well.
 My choice 99% of the time is to use hardwoods.
 I find the look of a softwood like pine to be best when old and used, with new pine only really coming into style in a cabin-type setting.

-So to further narrow the search, here’s the qualities of the most common hardwoods, Oak, Maple, Ash, Walnut, Beech, Cherry and Tulip.
+So to further narrow the search, here are the qualities of the most common hardwoods, Oak, Maple, Ash, Walnut, Beech, Cherry and Tulip.

 Maple (Acer & Sycamore) is one of the lighter coloured hardwoods, often used for chopping boards and kitchen utensils due to its strength and moisture resistance.
 However, Maple is not just a functional wood, its grain pattern is subtle (except birdseye maple), it finishes beautifully and if you are looking for a light Scandinavian feel, then this could be the one for you.
 Birdseye maple is a rare phenomenon found in the wood which results in a distinct pattern resembling tiny swirling eyes, and is quite prized for bespoke furniture making, if money is no object.